GabrielCogne/supralog-technical-test/README.md

 both interfaces (use registry and the user detail finder) along with one controller.

 ## Potential improvements
+Double-check errors during registration to avoid unintentionally leaking data.

 Validation is only performed on the user's email.
 Validation should cover each field and prevent any possible injection.

 A user's data should only be sent to him or her, or the system must ask his or her permission before sending it to another person.

+Define and implement a security mode (authentication and authorization).